3mdeb/news-and-ideas/blog/content/post/2023-09-12-simplifying-firmware-update.md

 abstract: "Updating your firmware is an important part of keeping your device
           secure and reliable.
 Making this process as easy and reliable as possible is, therefore, a big focus for Dasharo.
-In this article we'll dive into the latest feature that make that process a bit easier, and talk about where we want to go from here."
+In this article we'll dive into the latest feature that make the updateprocess a bit easier, and talk about where we want to go from here."
 cover: /covers/dasharo-sygnet.svg
 author: michal.kopec
 layout: post